OpenVPN/openvpn3-linux/docs/man/openvpn3-configs-list.1.rst

 -h, --help               Print  usage and help details to the terminal

+--count
+        Instead of listing all configuration profiles, only report the number of configuration profiles found.
+This will also consider any filters used.

 --filter-config NAME-PREFIX
         Filter the list of configuration profiles to only consider profiles starting with the given prefix value.